davletovb/neva/README.md

   helpers let you persist simulations mid-run and resume them later.
 Stored history is unlimited by default, or can be bounded explicitly with `ConversationState(max_turns=..., max_turn_bytes=...)`.
-When a byte ceiling is configured, every stored message is normalized to valid UTF-8 (isolated surrogate code points become `?`); messages over the ceiling are then safely truncated with a `...[truncated]` marker.
+When a byte ceiling is configured, every stored message is normalized to valid UTF-8 (each surrogate code unit becomes `?`); messages over the ceiling are then safely truncated with a `...[truncated]` marker.
 The live response returned by the agent remains unchanged.
 Live providers receive a recent-turn window as chat messages, not the full stored transcript.